State-of-the-art Forestry & Natural Resources Building Will Bring World-wide opportunities

 • new wildlife research laboratories that will support the thousands of Hoosiers and millions nationally who participate in sustainable hunting, fishing, and wildlife watching.

 The Indiana State Legislature approves new university buildings as part of their biennial budget process.
-Approvals for new buildings in spring 2021 have been delayed until 2023 due to COVID-19.
-Because approvals for the proposed highest-priority building (Nursing/Pharmacy) appears to be pushed back until 2023, the earliest opportunity for a new FNR building is now pushed back to spring 2025.
+Because the proposed highest-priority buildings selected for the spring 2025 do not include the FNR building, the earliest opportunity for a new FNR building is now pushed back to spring 2027.
 The new FNR building is still the highest priority capital project for the College of Agriculture.
 We are continuing our fundraising for a new FNR building as we move toward final approvals.

 For more about the new building, check these Frequently Asked Questions (FAQ).